 Applying this approach to the iconic estate car - which is the essence of versatile Volvo functionality - creates a car that is both beautiful and different.

-The generous dash to axle ratio, low bonnet, sleek silhouette and the glass roof all contribute to the impression of a dynamic, yet capable three-door sports wagon.
-The contrast between the deep, dark brown pear colour and the bright five-spoke, 21-inch wheels contributes to the modern, cool aura.
+The generous dash to axle ratio, low bonnet, sleek silhouette, and glass roof all contribute to the impression of a dynamic, yet capable three-door sports wagon.
+The contrast between the deep, dark brown pear color and the bright five-spoke, 21-inch wheels contributes to the modern, cool aura.

 Swedish inside and out

-Extrovert and colourful trends within contemporary Swedish lifestyle and design have been powerful sources of inspiration for the design team.
-Occupants in all four seats are embraced by orange seat belts, and the exclusive, woven wool carpets from the Swedish designer Kasthall have the same deep accent colour.
+Extrovert and colorful trends within contemporary Swedish lifestyle and design have been powerful sources of inspiration for the design team.
+Occupants in all four seats are embraced by orange seat belts, and the exclusive, woven wool carpets from the Swedish designer Kasthall have the same deep accent color.

 The crystal gear leaver from Orrefors/Kosta Boda also has an orange glow, while the chequered black and white wool textile on the headliner and rear sides of the front seats adds playfulness to the ‘room’.

 “Creativity is thriving in Swedish society.
-This includes design and technology as well as the fashion, music and art scene.
+This includes design and technology as well as fashion, music, and art scene.
 We have used all this as inspiration to create a new, exciting way to express Sweden’s soul,” says Thomas Ingenlath.

 The feel of a Scandinavian living room

-Refined, handcrafted details, such as an instrument panel covered by thick, naturally tanned saddle leather from Tärnsjö, inlays made of waxed, naturally aged wood and machined copper details, also emphasise the exclusive Swedish atmosphere inside Concept Estate.
+Refined, handcrafted details, such as an instrument panel covered by thick, naturally tanned saddle leather from Tärnsjö, inlays made of waxed, naturally aged wood, and machined copper details, also emphasize the exclusive Swedish atmosphere inside Concept Estate.